simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-25-angular-performant-drag-and-drop-with-rxjs.md

 })
 ```

-This however will not make sure Change Detection isn't triggered on app level.
+This however will not make sure Change Detection isn't triggered on the app level.

 We can avoid the Change Detection trigger by running the code that is inside the `ngAfterViewInit()` in the **outer zone** (outside of Angular).
 After all, we are updating the position with vanilla js.
 The only thing that will break is the `dragging` class.